jenkinsci/gitlab-plugin/README.md

 for communication with GitLab.
 Thus before creating a GitLab Branch Source you'll have to setup a appropriate [GitLab Connection](https://github.com/jenkinsci/gitlab-plugin#configuring-access-to-gitlab).
 The user used to communicate with GitLab must have at least the developer role.
 To automatically register webhooks etc. the user must currently have administrator rights (to register the required system-hook).
-IT IS NOT RECOMMENDED TO USE THIS WHEN COMMUNICATIONG WITH YOUR GITLAB-SERVER VIA A PUBLIC NETWORK - REGISTER THE WEBHOOKS MANUALLY IN THIS CASE (see the configuration of the projects for the required webhook-urls).
+IT IS NOT RECOMMENDED TO USE THIS WHEN COMMUNICATING WITH YOUR GITLAB-SERVER VIA A PUBLIC NETWORK - REGISTER THE WEBHOOKS MANUALLY IN THIS CASE (see the configuration of the projects for the required webhook-urls).